 -

 Where do you see the most significant legal developments in artificial intelligence in your jurisdiction in the next 12 months?
+Are there any ongoing initiatives that could reshape AI governance?

 The most significant legal developments in the next 12 months are likely to come in the form of legal regulation, whether by executive orders, agency action, or legislation.
 Litigation is slow-moving, and the principles established in pending cases will not gel until appeals are exhausted, different states and circuits have their say, and (potentially) the Supreme Court weighs in on major issues.
-It can be expected that these developments will address a wide range of topics, including intellectual property law, privacy, consumer protection, public safety, antidiscrimination, and employment practices.
+It can be expected that these rulings will address a wide range of topics, including intellectual property law, privacy, consumer protection, public safety, antidiscrimination, and employment practices.

 United States: Artificial Intelligence